bubuntux/bubuntux/README.md

 Most of my work experience has been using Java and related technologies, but i'm trying to move into:

-- Rust/Go for backend & cli.
+- Rust/Go for backend & cli :technologist:.
 - React + Typescript for :globe_with_meridians:.
 - Flutter (Dart) for :iphone: + :computer_mouse:.